lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 If the region accessed has a 64bit access granule, the 64bit chunk of read data can be read from the {{< regref DIRECT_ACCESS_RDATA_0 >}} and {{< regref DIRECT_ACCESS_RDATA_1 >}} registers.
 7. Go back to 1. and repeat until all data has been read.

-Note that the hardware will set {{< regref DIRECT_ACCESS_REGWEN >}} to 0x0 while an operation is pending in order to temporarily lock write access to the CSRs registers.
+The hardware will set {{< regref DIRECT_ACCESS_REGWEN >}} to 0x0 while an operation is pending in order to temporarily lock write access to the CSRs registers.

 ### Programming Sequence